ethereum/consensus-specs/specs/core/0_beacon-chain.md

 | `BLSPubkey` | `Bytes48` | a BLS12-381 public key |
 | `BLSSignature` | `Bytes96` | a BLS12-381 signature |

-`Deltas` is a non-SSZ type, a series of changes applied to balances, optimized by clients.

 ## Containers

 The following types are [SimpleSerialize (SSZ)](../simple-serialize.md) containers.